castle-engine/cge-fpc/README.md

 ## Future

-- This may be extended to include extra platforms.
-Cross-compilers, in particular between `Linux/x86_64` and `Windows/x86_64` and to Android are nice ideas.
+- This may be extended to include cross-compilers.
+In particular

+    - between `Linux/x86_64` and `Windows/x86_64`
+    - to Android (`Android/Arm`, `Android/Aarch64`), from all other platforms.

 - We may devise a similar idea for Lazarus IDE.
-While Lazarus IDE is not such *critical* need for FPC (you can even perform full build+run from CGE editor without Lazarus), but in the end we want to recommend people some Pascal IDE.
-We support anything (Lazarus, Delphi, VS Code, Emacs...) but still it's nice to recommend something for people new to Pascal.
+While Lazarus IDE is not *critical* for CGE people, but it is necessary to recompile CGE editor, and thus to define per-project custom components in CGE.